akhilesh-w/logseq/pages/Twitch.md

 	- 🚨 Setting up a fresh dev machine AMA 🚨 (p.s.
 I have no job)
 	- 10x prompt engineer
 	- The best jQuery stream on Twitch
+	- 🚨 MY WEBSITE IS A MESS AND MY DAY IS RUINED 🚨
+	-